 Comedy predominated throughout [one of her presentations,] the one act play, “The Florist Shop“.
 Six distinct characterizations were given, the Jewish proprietor; the gum-chewing Henry; the spinster Miss Wells; her fifteen year fiance Mr Jackson, who added a bit of the hurrying-up process; and Maud, the romantic saleslady, who was instrumental in bringing about the usual happy ending.

-Elsie McLuhan publicized herself as an “impersonator”.1 This was a skill she demonstrated in her one-woman shows both by playing multiple characters in sketches like The Florist Shop, but also in the readings she did from high and low literature from “varied nationalities, times and places” (as the Trib report has it).
-The elocutionist aim at work was to enunciate the particular point of view evidenced in a poem (or of any literary composition) like the nationality and period of the author and even the individual circumstances (like age or mood) differentiating poems from the same author.
+Elsie McLuhan publicized herself as an “impersonator”.2 This was a skill she demonstrated in her one-woman shows both by playing multiple characters in sketches like The Florist Shop, but also in the readings she did from high and low literature from “varied nationalities, times and places” (as the Trib report has it).
+The elocutionist aim at work was to enunciate the particular point of view evidenced in a poem (or of any literary composition) like the nationality and period of the author and even the individual circumstances (like age or mood or subject matter) differentiating poems from the same author.
 For McLuhan this meant that an elocutionist had to discover, and find the means to present, the sort of effect an author intended via the language he or she had “put on” — as a “put-on”.

 In sum, Elsie specialized in “putting on” different points of view in a situation where success depended entirely on a related ability to “put on” the role of “impersonator” before people who had “put on” the role of an audience.
-There is a house of mirrors effect here where points of view are reflected within points of view reflected within yet further points of view.4
+There is a house of mirrors effect here where points of view are reflected within points of view reflected within yet further points of view.5